smallmax00/SUA_crowd_counting/README.md

 # Spatial Uncertainty-Aware-Semi-Supervised-Crowd-Counting
-ICCV2021 submission 'Spatial Uncertainty-Aware Semi-Supervised Crowd Counting' Training code will be released if the manuscript is accepted
+ICCV2021 submission 'Spatial Uncertainty-Aware Semi-Supervised Crowd Counting' --Training code will be released if the manuscript is accepted
 ---------------------------
 Dependencies: requirements.txt